maxnoe/texlive-batch-installation/README.md

 # texlive batch install [![Build Status](https://travis-ci.org/MaxNoe/texlive-batch-installation.svg?branch=master)](https://travis-ci.org/MaxNoe/texlive-batch-installation)

-The TeX Live installer does not allow for interaction less installation.
+The TeX Live installer does not allow for interaction-less installation.

 This is the reason why I created this project using pexpect to talk to the `install-tl` script.